mschreie/hpe_oneview_ansible_workshop/exercises/vmware_install.md

 * inventory/hosts file, which needs to be adopted to your environment.
 Don't change the names for bastion_host, oneview_host or esxi_hosts. the playbooks rely on these names.
 * group_vars/all/vars.yml file, which also nees to be adopted to your setup.
 After local change of these files do not forget to swicht to the root-directory of the repository and:

 '''
 git add .
 git commit -m "some meaningful explanation" git push
 '''

 see git documentation elsewhere in this repo

 ## Credentials Needed
+We need the following 3 credentials, which we will create in the following paragraphs.

 ### Machine Credential
-We execute the iso preparation on the bastion host, therefore we need to asure to have machine credentials which work for the bastion host and also allow to become root.
+To execute the iso preparation on the bastion host, we need to asure to have machine credentials which work for the bastion host and also allow to become root.

 ### ESXi root user credential
-We inject the later root password into the kickstart file.
+We inject the later ESXi root password into the kickstart file.
 As this injection use case is not related to "machine credentials" we once again need a custom credential type.

 ### ILO credential
 We need to reach out to ILO and need a ILO Credential.
 Similar to the HPE Oneview credential this will be a custom credential type